Recursive CTEs Explained

 One idea is to write another query that gets all products whose ProductAssemblyID is one of the top-level products and use a UNION ALL to combine the results.
 We can easily do this with a subquery:

 SELECT P.ProductID, P.Name, P.Color FROM Production.Product AS P INNER JOIN Production.BillOfMaterials AS BOM ON BOM.ComponentID = P.ProductID AND BOM.ProductAssemblyID IS NULL AND (BOM.EndDate IS NULL OR BOM.EndDate > GETDATE()) UNION ALL SELECT P.ProductID, P.Name, P.Color FROM Production.Product AS P INNER JOIN Production.BillOfMaterials AS BOM ON BOM.ComponentID = P.ProductID AND (BOM.EndDate IS NULL OR BOM.EndDate > GETDATE()) AND BOM.ProductAssemblyID IN (SELECT P.ProductID FROM Production.Product AS P INNER JOIN Production.BillOfMaterials AS BOM ON BOM.ComponentID = P.ProductID AND BOM.ProductAssemblyID IS NULL AND (BOM.EndDate IS NULL OR BOM.EndDate > GETDATE()) );

-But there is an issue with query.
-It only returns Products or sub-assemblies used in the top level products.
+But there is an issue with the query.
+It only returns Products or sub-assemblies used in the top-level products.
 Sub-assemblies contained within these sub-assemblies aren’t considered.

 This is where recursive CTE’s shine.